-Whether you’re an athlete or an artist, or both, you have a place at Minnehaha Academy.
+Whether you’re a high school athlete or an artist, or both, you have a place at Minnehaha Academy.
 You will find that athletics, arts and clubs are a great way to build friendships and follow your passions.
 Minnehaha offers a supportive and encouraging environment, so you can try something new anytime.
 And you don’t have to choose—our students do all three—athletics, arts and clubs, and have a great time doing it!

 Clubs and Activities

-Every student is involved in some sort of after school activity, club, sport, or organization.
+Every high school student is involved in some sort of after school activity, club, sport, or organization.
 Most students, in fact, are committed to several.
 We’re proud to offer an array of options as wide and diverse as much larger schools.

 Distinctively Christian Environment

 At Minnehaha you’ll have the freedom and flexibility to be yourself, develop ideas and grow into your best self.
 As you explore faith, you can ask tough questions and engage in discussions in and out of the classroom with teachers, coaches, mentors and friends who will be there to support and encourage you.
 Our weekly chapel services feature guest speakers, student performers and thought-provoking messages.